COURSE COST and APPLICATION FORM – please scroll to the bottom of this page.

-Why complete the Functional Rehabilitation & Exercise Training after Stroke (FRETS) Course 2017?
+Why complete the Functional Rehabilitation & Exercise Training after Stroke (FRETS) Qualification Course?

 1. BECOME AN INSTRUCTOR WHO CAN RETRAIN STROKE SURVIVORS EFFECTIVELY

 There are many hundreds of people in your own area right now who need your help.
-You may have never trained a stroke survivor before.
+Even if you are already an accomplished fitness trainer or alternative therapist, you may have never trained a stroke survivor before.
 Or you may have, but you want to make a REALLY SIGNIFICANT difference within a clear safety parameter because you understand that they want much more than you currently can teach them with your armoury of skills.

 They need you to teach them evidence-based and innovative self-management skills.
 You will learn about the principles of these on the Course from therapists who want you to extend the work they started with them to continue recovery paths towards autonomy and prevent declines.
 Stroke survivors want to do number of things, such as learn to get up and down off the floor, relearn balance and recover reach and grasp/release of the paretic (weak) upper limb.
 After discharge from hospitals the therapists do not have the time or resources to perform as much work with each stroke survivor as they would like to… so these people need YOUR help in the community over the long term.
 Similarly, people who have had a stroke 10 years ago will also need help.